LogoHistorical Figure MBTI

 Fe — Charm as Currency

-Tertiary Extraverted Feeling in the ESTP appears as a social lubricant — present, sometimes genuinely warm, but always subordinate to the more fundamental drives of sensation and tactical thinking.
-Nikolai Zubov was not without charm.
-He moved in Catherine's court, after all, which rewarded those who could read the emotional register of a room and perform within it.
-But his Fe was instrumental rather than empathetic — a tool for building alliances, maintaining loyalty, and smoothing over the considerable friction that his physicality and temper regularly generated.
+Tertiary Extraverted Feeling in the ESTP is a social lubricant — present, sometimes genuinely warm, but always subordinate to sensation and tactical thinking.
+Nikolai Zubov was not without charm; Catherine's court demanded the ability to read a room and perform within it.
+But his Fe was instrumental rather than empathetic — a tool for building alliances and smoothing over the considerable friction his temper regularly generated.
+The conspiracy of 1801 was, among other things, an act of collective trust, and Nikolai's tertiary Fe was the part of him that could hold that trust long enough to see it through.

 Ni